Channels

 CPC --> email --> website

-Applying a channel classifier of CPC only results in email and website being filtered out.
-In this case, the attribution model would attribute to CPC.
+Applying a channel classifier of CPC only filters out email and website.
+In this case, the attribution model attributes to CPC.

 Use cases

-• Blended views: Easily create top level blended views of all paid and all organic traffic to easily see how efficiency and performance have changed over time.
+• Blended views: Create top-level blended views of all paid and all organic traffic to review how efficiency and performance have changed over time.

-• High-level channels: Break down your core metrics according to the common definitions of channels you already use in Google Analytics and Adobe.
+• High-level channels: Break down your core metrics using the channel definitions you already use in Google Analytics and Adobe.

-• Channels with campaigns: Add a property denoting a campaign as a column in your channel definitions, to break down metrics by campaign channels.
+• Channels with campaigns: Add a property denoting a campaign as a column in your channel definitions to break down metrics by campaign channel.

-• Attribution: Use channels in conjunction with attribution models in data tables to evaluate the breakdown of a metric by first, last, or a custom attribution definition.
+• Attribution: Use channels with attribution models in data tables to evaluate the breakdown of a metric by first touch, last touch, or a custom attribution definition.

 Special values